 - Twining Cold Infuse – Check the Walmart tea aisle or go to TwiningsUSA.com (I have yet to try!)

 And as far as the Skinny Syrups, I usually see them in places like HomeGoods or the home sections at TJ Maxx, Marshall’s, and Burlington.
-There are other brands as well, such as Torani, but this one just happens to be my favorite.

 My go-to flavors are lavender blueberry, salted caramel (for hot tea, especially chai), and raspberry lemon.
 They tend to be more expensive on Amazon, so try the stores I mentioned or the website first.